iamtarunbhardwaj/app-ideas/README.md

 Master git branches.

 ## How to contribute
-You can contribute some money via google pay or any online platform.
-First fork the project and then pull the project.
+First fork the project and then pull the project to edit any changes.

 ### Copyright
-Copyright Tarun Bhardwaj 2020
+Bhardwaj & Co.